 "Page displays incorrectly"

 The following information is requested for most bug reports.
 You can save time by providing this information below the Expected results.
 If you need to attach multiple files, you can do so after submitting the report.

 If you are reporting a crash bug, please include a Breakpad ID or attach stack trace, and include the crash signature in the bug summary as well as in the Crash Signature field.

 If you are reporting a memory use or leak bug, please attach the output of about:memory.
 Ideally, find steps to reproduce an increase in what is shown in about:memory (even after clicking the "Minimize memory usage" button at the bottom).
-If you have trouble finding steps to reproduce, try the Firefox Support page titled High Memory Usage.
+If you have trouble finding steps to reproduce, try the Firefox Support page titled Firefox Uses Too Much Memory (Ram) - How to Fix.
 If you are a C++ developer, more precise tools are available.

 If you are reporting a bug about slowness or high CPU usage, please provide a link to the performance profile in the bug.

 If you are reporting a hang (beachball on OS X or "not responding" on Windows), please follow the instructions in How to Report a Hung Firefox.

 If you are reporting a bug involving a Flash hang, please visit https://wiki.mozilla.org/Flash/Hang_Debugging to learn how to provide useful information for developers.

 If you are reporting a bug involving a specific web page, please try to make a reduced testcase and attach it to the bug report.
 If you don't have time or expertise, please report the issue to webcompat.com instead, where our volunteers will do this for you.